dtr-org/unit-e/doc/gitian-building.md

 	./unit-e/contrib/gitian-build.py [--setup] [--build] --sign [--verify] [--os wm] --signer <signer> --version <version>

-Verify the signed binaries by running the build script with `--verify` if you did not provide the flag on signing.

 The signatures for signed builds will be commited in `unit-e-sigs/<version>-[win|osx]-signed/<signer>`.
-Push them to the repository.
+Verify the signed binaries and push the signatures to the repository.